compose-generator/ccom/README.md

 | --line-comment-iden         	| -lci     	| Specifies the line comment char(s) of your data format                                	| #       	|
 | --block-comment-iden-open  	| -bcio    	| Specifies the opening block comment char(s) of your data format                       	| -       	|
 | --block-comment-iden-close 	| -bcic    	| Specifies the closing block comment char(s) of your data format                       	| -       	|

+*) Lang "auto" determines the language based on the file extension of the input file.

 ## Work process
 The first thing CCom does, is to analyze the input and determine, whether it is a single condition or a source file.
 This depends on how you call the CCom CLI.
 To switch to a single statement, you can call it with the flag `--mode-single`